noahaklem/movie_list/README.md

 Feel free to use within the guidelines of the MIT license.

-TODO: Write usage instructions here:

-You will need to get your own API key from themoviedb.com or the application will not be able to get the data.
+This application makes use of an API key from themoviedb.com or the application will not be able to get the data.

 ## Development